 - Exterior Elevations – All elevations drawn at 1/4″=1′-0″.

 - Electrical Plans – All electrical located on separate drawings.

 - Building section(s) – Section through the building showing stairs, vertical dimensioning, and structural information.

 - Details – Various details describing foundation, wall, column details, roof assemblies, porch and deck details… etc.

 - Cabinet Elevations – Kitchen cabinet elevations @ 3/8″=1′-0″

 - Roof Plan – Roof plan at 1/8″=1′-0″

 - Alternate Slab Foundation – If requested an alternate slab plan can be included

 Computer generated material lists are available, see plan sheet for pricing.
 A composite example is available for your viewing…download PDF here.
 These can be very accurate in many regards, but still require thoughtful examination and should not be the sole basis for a material order.
 Roof framing members are exact cut sizes where floor and ceiling framing members are in standard sizes (ex.
 34 – 2x10x12).
-These are not necessarily on file and might take several additional days to generate and format.

 The heating and cooling layout need to be sized locally as climatic conditions vary.
 This is normally supplied by the HVAC subcontractor as part of their job.
-Most plans provide an interior place for the unit, however a crawl space location is recommended if conditions in your area do not prohibit this.
+Most plans provide an interior place for the unit, however a crawl space or attic location is recommended if conditions in your area do not prohibit this.
 This saves valuable interior storage space in these small plans, and usually works quite well.